UK HOUSING REVIEW 2025

 • Selected international housing trends

 This website provides much of the content online, with downloadable text, charts and data in pdf and Excel.
+The UK Housing Review offers further Contemporary Issues chapters by leading analysts, and is available to order at the Chartered Institute of Housing online bookshop.
 Contemporary Issues chapters from earlier editions are also downloadable.

 Several recent Contemporary Issues chapters are included in the UK Housing Review Reader, published in 2023.
 Titled Housing policy in a changing world, it can be downloaded free of charge.